 The Company financed certain NetWolves equipment purchases through notes payable to Dell Financial Services ("DFS").
-The notes, which are secured by the financed equipment, bear interest at a fixed rate of 6.55% per annum and are payable in 36 monthly installments.
+The notes, which were secured by the financed equipment, bore interest at a fixed rate of 6.55% per annum, and were payable in 36 monthly installments.
+The final installment was paid in October 2017.

-On May 29, 2015, the Company entered into a Note Purchase Agreement with MedTech pursuant to which it issued MedTech a secured subordinated promissory note ("Note") for \$3,800,000 for the purchase of NetWolves.
+On May 29, 2015, the Company entered into a Note Purchase Agreement with MedTechnology Investments, LLC ("MedTech") pursuant to which it issued MedTech a secured subordinated promissory note ("Note") for \$3,800,000 for the purchase of NetWolves.
 MedTech was formed to acquire the Note, and \$1,950,000 of the aggregate funds used to acquire the Note was provided by six of our directors.
 In June 2015, a second Note for \$750,000 was issued to MedTech for working capital purposes, of which \$250,000 was provided by a director and a director's relative.
 In July 2015, an additional \$250,000 was borrowed under the Note Purchase Agreement.
 The Notes bear interest at an annual rate of 9%, mature on May 29, 2019, may be prepaid without penalty, and are subordinated to any current or future Senior Debt as defined in the Subordinated Security Agreement.
-The Subordinated Security Agreement secures payment and performance of the Company's obligations under the Notes and as a result, MedTech was granted a subordinated security interest in the Company's assets.
+The Subordinated Security Agreement and performance of the Company's obligations under the Notes and as a result, MedTech was granted a subordinated security interest in the Company's assets.